nakulsodhi/.dots/README.md

 - cava
 - qbittorrent
 - discord
+- keepassxc
+- opentabletdriver
+- virtualbox
+- linux-headers (for access to kernel hooks like vboxdrv)

 # Notes
 - Initialize mpd as a user-level service
 - Install XDG Desktop Portal Hyprland
+- setup swap space by adding the resume kernel hook to systemd-boot